-Fight Simple Possession Charges With the Help of an Experienced Drug Crimes Defense Lawyer
+Fight Drug Possession Charges With the Help of An Experienced Defense Lawyer

 A conviction for drug possession can have serious and lasting impact on your future.
-If you have been charged with possession of a controlled substance, it is important to understand the penalties you face, and the options you have for presenting your defense.
+If you have been charged with possession of a controlled substance, it is important to understand the penalties you face and the options you have for presenting your defense.
+A solid defense can result in a positive outcome such as:

-At The Law Offices of Jeffrey Jones, our Bartlett drug possession attorney has successfully represented countless Tennessee residents who have been charged with drug possession.
-As a highly experienced litigator, attorney Jeffrey Jones has the skill and knowledge needed to help you develop an aggressive defense against your charges.
+At The Law Office of Jeffrey Jones, our Bartlett drug possession attorney has successfully represented countless Tennessee residents who have been charged with drug possession.
+As a highly experienced litigator, attorney Jeffrey Jones has the skill and knowledge needed to help you develop an aggressive defense and pursue the best results that the facts allow.

 In Tennessee, possession of even a small amount of drugs may be considered simple possession.
 Simple possession is charged as a misdemeanor, although repeat offenses can lead to felony charges.